Christopher House (Staten Island): Call for Preservation

 On September 13, 1966, the Landmarks Preservation Commission held a public hearing on the proposed designation of the Christopher House as a Landmark as well as that of the related Landmark site.
 The hearing had been duly advertised in accordance with the provisions of the law.
 Two witnesses spoke in favor of designation; there were no speakers in opposition.
 The owner of the property indicated to the Commission that he was in favor of the proposed designation.
-The building was granted NYC Landmark status on December 13th, 1967.
+The building was granted New York City Landmark status on December 13, 1967.

 In early 1969 the History Committee sent a letter to Senator John Marchi asking for support to preserve the Christopher House.
 There was also a petition presented showing community support for the preservation of the house.

 The community signed the petition, stating: